Inflation & Devaluation

 There are 195 recognised countries in the world according to the United Nations, each and everyone has experienced inflation and depreciation of their currency over the decades.
 The US Dollar for instance has lost over 90% of its value in the past 100 years.
 The Nigerian Naira was equivalent to $1 in 1985 ($1=N1 average range in 1985), it is now over N1000 to the $.

 You have personally experienced the price of groceries and household items being way higher than it was a few years ago that is inflation.
-In most developing nations, the value of their currencies is much less than it was a decade ago and it is never going back to those figures(that's devaluation).
+In most developing nations, the value of their currencies is much less than it was a decade ago and it is never going back to those figures (that's devaluation).

-The world trades with the US Dollar making it the global currency reserve, when the US Government increases their money supply (like stimulus package during Covid or bailouts of the banks during financial crisis in 2008), this results in inflation all over the world and subsequent devaluation of most currencies.
+The world trades with the US Dollar making it the global currency for commerce as well the savings account for countries, when the US Government increases their money supply (like stimulus package during Covid or bailouts of banks during financial crisis in 2008), this results in inflation all over the world and subsequent devaluation of most currencies.
 This leads to double jeopardy for those in developing and emerging nations (most of the world).
+Their citizens are getting poorer over time because the value of their earnings and savings is reducing based on economic forces that they have nothing to do with or can control.

+Inflation & devaluation directly impact your quality of life and the higher inflation/devaluation, the lower quality of living for you and your household.
 They are like the silent, invincible thieves.
-Inflation & devaluation directly impact your quality of life and the higher inflation/devaluation, the lower quality of living for you and your household.

 El Salvador a country in Central America became the first sovereign nation to buy and hold Bitcoin as a treasury asset in September 2021.
 Donald Trump during his presidential campaign in July 2024, promised to make Bitcoin a reserve asset if elected.
 The US is currently the largest holder (as a country) of Bitcoin that it kept from seizures in the past.
+This indicates that while the world has mainly used gold as a hedge, bitcoin may emerge as an alternative reserve asset to protect against inflation and devaluation used by both countries and individuals.